dheijl/swyh-rs/README.md

 A "Stream-What-You-Hear" implementation written in Rust, MIT licensed.

-The current release is 1.8.3 with
+The current release is 1.8.5 with

+- a fix for issue #107
+- a butting to enable injecting silence (Sonos specific)
 - a fix for QPlay devices (issue #99) like the Xiaomi S12
 - the ability to stream from input devices, thanks to @joshuamegnauth54 (PR #95)
 - a new CLI binary, swyh-rs-cli, where the GUI is replaced with command line options